DataSF/draft-publishing-standards/demographics/race-and-ethnicity/city-and-county-of-san-francisco/san-francisco-recommended-standard.md

 2. Mapping to a standard that used two separate questions for race and ethnicity
 3. Mapping to a standard that uses different groups or categories

 The rules below break out by case depending on the destination system or standard.
 The mapping tables provide detailed specifications on how to meet these.
-Appendix x provides more background on these rules.
-Appendix XX provides details on how to do this mapping.
+Appendix B provides more background on these rules.
+Appendix C provides details on how to do this mapping.

 #### Case 1.
 Mapping to a combined question format with multi-select options